-VII.
+VIII.
 CONCLUSION

-The goal of FRACTEL is to build mesh networks for deployment in rural settings.
-The consideration of rural settings is significant; as, a large fraction of the world's population is rural, especially in developing countries.
+The goal of the FRACTEL project is to build mesh networks for deployment in rural settings.
+The consideration of rural settings is significant.
+After all, a large fraction of the world's population is rural, especially in developing countries.
 We wish to achieve predictable link performance to enable real-time services.
-The PHY and link layer behaviour are critical to understand in this regard.
+The PHY and link layer behavior are critical to understand in this regard.
 We have undertaken a detailed measurement study for this.
 We find that the link abstraction is indeed possible to achieve, contrary to popular belief for outdoor mesh networks today.
-We not only analyze our own measurements, but also perform a fresh analysis of data from the popular Roofnet study.
-We find strong evidence to support our conclusion that external interference is the main cause of unpredictable link behaviour.
-Fortunately, such interference is not an issue in rural settings where network connectivity is sparse or non-existent to begin with.
+We not only analyze our own measurements but also perform a fresh analysis of data from the popular Roofnet study.
+We find strong evidence to support our conclusion that external interference is the main cause of unpredictable link behavior.
+Fortunately, such interference is not an issue in rural settings where network connectivity is sparse or nonexistent to begin with.

 Once we have the link abstraction in place, much of the currently advocated approaches to routing metrics and routing protocols are likely to be inapplicable in their current form.
-On the other hand, other issues such as multi-hop TDMA scheduling are likely to gain more significance.
+On the other hand, other issues such as multihop TDMA scheduling are likely to gain more significance.